Herstmonceux Place

-Herstmonceux Place is an 18th-century country house in Herstmonceux, East Sussex, England.
+Herstmonceux Place is an 18th-century country house on Church Road in Herstmonceux, a village in East Sussex, England.
+In 1777 the house was enlarged for the Reverend Robert Hare, with Samuel Wyatt overseeing the work.
+Bricks for the extension were taken from Herstmonceux Castle.
 It was divided into apartments in the 1950s.
-The house stands within a 148 hectare shared estate with Herstmonceux Castle.
+The house stands within a 148 hectare shared estate with the castle.
 Herstmonceux Place is a Grade I listed building.

 The gardens and parks of Herstmonceux Place and Castle are Grade II* listed on the Register of Historic Parks and Gardens.